THE INCA EMPIRE

 Worse the Inca Empire was afflicted by a civil war.
 When the emperor Huayna died in 1527 he did not name a successor.
 There were two claimants to the throne.
-Huayana had many wives.
+Huayna had many wives.
 His 'chief' wife or coya had a son called Huascar.
-However he had an older brother called Atahualpa.
-His mother was one of Huyana's 'ordinary' wives.
+However, he had an older brother called Atahualpa.
+His mother was one of Huyna's 'ordinary' wives.

 The two half-brothers Huascar and Atahualpa fought a civil war.
-Atahualpa eventually won and he wreaked a terrible revenge on his enemies.
-However when the Spaniards came Atahualpa's surviving enemies were willing to join them against the emperor.
+Atahualpa eventually won and he wreaked terrible revenge on his enemies.
+However, when the Spaniards came Atahualpa's surviving enemies were willing to join them against the emperor.